andysgtu/perf-learning-materials/README.md

-# perf-learning-materials
+# learning materials for performance optimization
-learning materials about how to squeeze the last drop of performance from the machine
+learning materials about how to squeeze the last drop of performance out of the machine

 ## Courses
 ### MIT 6.172 2018 Fall Course: Performance Engineering of Software Systems